nuac-admin/nuac-release-four/_waters/bigwood.md

             desc: Located near Witton, about 7 miles E from the centre of Norwich.
             sentences:
               - txt: From Norwich take the A47 for Great Yarmouth.
-              - txt: 0.6 of a mile after the new Postwick hub turn left onto Church Road (sign-posted to Gt Plumstead).
+              - txt: After the Postwick hub turn left, sign-posted to Gt Plumstead, onto Church Road.
-              - txt: 0.4 of a mile down Church Road, take a right turn into Witton Lane (sign-posted to Witton).
+              - txt: Take the next right into Witton Lane (sign-posted to Witton).
-              - txt: 0.7 of a mile down Witton Lane, there is a T-junction where Witton Lane dog-legs to the left - ignore the narrow lane to the right.
+              - txt: At the T-junction turn left onto Witton Lane.
-              - txt: Carry on down Witton Lane for a further 0.5 of a mile and the entrance to the fishery is through a wooden gate on the right, after some fields and just inside a small wood.
+              - txt: Follow Witton Lane for a 0.5 of a mile after open fields you will see the start of a wood, the entrance to the fishery is on the right through a wooden gate.
-              - txt: The gate has a 'police aware' notice on it and is likely to be padlocked - the code for the lock should have been given to you when you booked your visit.
+              - txt: The gate has a 'police aware' notice on it and is likely to be padlocked - you will be given the code for the lock when you book your visit.
       - col-pos: End
         col: col-md-6 hidden-xs
         hdr: Maps